adamingas/dorasite/content/_index.md

 - rss
 - json
 ---
-I provide a safe and supportive environment for clients to explore their emotions, learn coping skills, and develop strategies to improve their lives.
-Provided counselling for Parenting, Relationships, Addictions, Anger, Stress, Couples, and Crisis management.
-I run programs for ADHD adult coaching and psycho-education for parents.

-My therapies are based on Cognitive and Behavioral approach (CBT).
-I use principles from cognitive, positive and systemic psychology , mindfulness and personal coaching.

-I can counsel in Greek and English, in person or on-line.
-Professional License no. 139
+I am a consulting psychologist providing a safe and supportive environment for individuals to explore their emotions and develop coping skills.
+With expertise in counseling for parenting, relationships, addiction, and crisis management, as well as ADHD coaching and psycho-education.
+My therapies are based on cognitive behavioural therapy (CBT), which I complement with principles of cognitive, and positive psychology approaches as well as mindfulness practices and personal coaching.
+Services are offered in Greek and English, both in-person and online.